 I think it conceivable that adaptation toward these distant ends is already beginning to show.
-The sexes are recognizably becoming more like each other.
-We have perhaps a million years to go, but not just the likes of Boy George and me; men and women of all kinds seem to be converging upon some physical median.
-Among males, there seem to be fewer of the bulky beefsteak kind; among females the tough athletic look is everywhere, and even the women's liberation movement can be interpreted as an intuitive facet of the same process evolutionary rather than sociological.
+The sexes are recognisably becoming more like each other.
+We have perhaps a million years to go, but men and women seem to be converging upon some physical median.
+Among males there seem to be fewer of the bulky beefsteak kind; among females the tough athletic look is everywhere, and even the women's liberation movement can be interpreted as an intuitive facet of the same process-an evolutionary change rather than a sociological one.

-So there, perhaps we are all on the road to intersex; perhaps the world of today, by some inexplicable perception, sees characters like Boy George and me as examples of its own sexual future, and so greets us diplomatically. sex is gender, something much more evasive, mysterious, and to my mind important.
-Sex is the physical state, gender the inner consciousness-abstraction, not anatomy.
-Science can grapple with male and female, hormonically, surgically, and before long no doubt with genetic engineering or other prenatal mechanics.
+So perhaps we are all on the road to intersex; perhaps the world of today, by some inexplicable perception, sees characters like Boy George and me as examples of its own sexual future, and so greets us diplomatically.

+Or perhaps it sees us as messengers.
+I have been talking of sex, but beyond sex is gender, something much more evasive. mysterious, and to my mind important.
+Sex is the physical state, gender the inner consciousness - abstraction, not anatomy.
+Science can grapple with male and female, hormonally, surgically, and before long no doubt with genetic engineering or other pre-natal mechanics.
 Masculine and feminine, though, have always seemed to me less organic than occult.

 Yet in our time the genders too seem to be meeting-males less masculine, females less feminine, whatever the state of their bodies-and here in my view something spiritual may be occurring.
-Boy George may not seem, on the face of things, a very likely instrument of Providence, but then God does tend to move in gimmicky ways.
+Boy George may not seem, on the face of things, a very likely instrument of providence, but then God does tend to move in gimmicky ways.
 Could it not be that in bringing the genders together in such people, by overlapping masculine and feminine in this revelatory, almost ostentatious way, the Great Unknown is giving notice at last of some more general reconciliation?

-I don't want to sound smug or sanctimonious, still less crazy (I have to earn a living), but I have sometimes felt, generally in moments of unexplained euphoria, that my own life has been arranged for some transcendental but unfortunately unspecified purpose: that I am supposed indeed to bear some message, or illustrate some cosmic point or other.
-The philosopher Teilhard de Chardin forecast that the world would be progressively united by a process he called "infolding," the spasmodic and generally imperceptible fusion of its separate and so often hostile parts.
+I don't want to sound smug or sanctimonious, still less crazy (I have to earn a living), but I have sometimes felt that my own life has been arranged for some transcendental but unspecified purpose: that I am supposed to bear some message, or illustrate some cosmic point or other.

+The philosopher Teilhard de Chardin forecast that the world would be progressively united by a process he called "infolding", the spasmodic and generally imperceptible fusion of its separate and so often hostile parts.
 I believe him.
 We see one symptom of the process, perhaps, in the ever more intimate knowledge the nations have of each other, however asininely they still squabble and posture; and perhaps another is a slow, fitful movement toward a meeting of the genders.